 Researcher Awareness

-We are enhancing the capacity for ethical and social reflection, and corresponding action, among researchers across the Human Brain Project.
+We worked to enhance the capacity for ethical and social reflection, and corresponding action, among researchers across the Human Brain Project.
 This is a core aspect of Responsible Research and Innovation in action.
-Our aim is to enhance capacity for ethical and social reflection and corresponding action among researchers, at all levels, across the Human Brain Project.
+Our aim was to enhance capacity for ethical and social reflection and corresponding action among researchers, at all levels, across the Human Brain Project.

 Researcher Awareness